 So it is done either through

-Finally, turning to the international legal framework, it is to be noted that Russia is not a party to the Hague Child Support Convention 2007, and that is in contrast to Kazakhstan, Bielorussia and Ukraine.
-The Russian Ministry of Justice has in May 2021 announced its plans to adhere to the Child Support Convention 2007.
+Finally, it is to be noted that Russia is not a party to the Hague Child Support Convention 2007, and that is in contrast to Kazakhstan, Bielorussia and Ukraine.
+However, the Russian Ministry of Justice has in May 2021 announced its plans to adhere to the Child Support Convention 2007.
 Meanwhile, the lack of an international instrument is partly compensated through bilateral agreements on judicial assistance on civil and family matters, existing between Russia and a number of countries.
 Such agreements usually contain provisions on the recognition of a child maintenance court judgment.

 International dimension of family law